stephengold/Maud/README.md

 The source model can't be edited; only the target can be edited.

-The "Model Tool" (selected using "Models -> Tool") displays basic information about the loaded target model.
+The "Model Tool" (selected using "Models -> Tool") displays basic information about the target model.

 ### Loading (or importing) models from assets

-Models are loaded from assets, which can be located either in the Java classpath or in the filesystem.
+Models are loaded from assets, which can be located either in the Java classpath (built into Maud) or in the local filesystem.

-Before loading an asset from the filesystem, you must specify a folder (aka directory) where Maud assets are located: select "Settings -> Asset folders -> Add", then navigate to the asset folder (it typically contains a "Model" subfolder), and select "! add this folder".
+Before loading an model from the local filesystem, you must specify a where the model's assets are located: select "Settings -> Asset locations -> Add", then navigate to the asset folder (typically it contains a "Model" subfolder), and select "! add this folder".
+Or if the assets are in a JAR/ZIP file, simply select the file.

-To load a new target model, select the "Models -> Load" menu item, then select an asset folder, then navigate to the model file.
+To load a new target model, select the "Models -> Load" menu item, then select an asset location, then navigate to the model file.
 To load a new source model, select "Models -> Source model -> Load", then select an asset folder, then navigate to the model file.